GuoCheng12/STAR/README.md

 ## Contact

-For issues or questions, open a GitHub issue or email [12guocheng@gmail.com].
+For issues or questions, open a GitHub issue or send me an email [12guocheng@gmail.com] for free.